Slipping and tripping accidents

 Do I have a claim?

-A trip or slip may also take place in a shop, car park, or in any other public or private property.
-This is known as an ‘accident in premises.’
-In these cases, the owner/occupier is responsible for your safety whilst you are on their premises.
-The owner/occupier must show that they have taken reasonable steps to make sure that you are safe whilst on their property.
+You may trip or slip in a shop, car park or other public or private place.
+This is known as an ‘accident in a premise’.
+In these types of situations, the owner/occupier is responsible for your safety whilst you are on or in their premises.
+They must be able to show that they have taken all reasonable steps to ensure you are safe.
+This could include displaying a yellow wet floor sign, if the floor had recently been mopped, or if there was a spillage, or placing a barrier around an unsafe area so that visitors cannot go in the dangerous area.

 - tripping on a raised or wobbly paving slab on a pavement;